godotengine/godot-docs/tutorials/3d/shader_materials.rst

 There are three code tabs open, the first is for the vertex shader, the second for the fragment and the third for the lighting.
-The shader language is documented in it's [[Shader]] so a small example will be presented next.
+The shader language is documented in it's :ref:`doc_shading_language` so a small example will be presented next.

 Create a very simple fragment shader that writes a color: